The New England Journal of Medicine May 03, 2018

 Setting

-Outcome Annual rate of on-treatment moderate or severe COPD exacerbations.
+Outcome Annual rate of moderate or severe COPD exacerbations during the 52-week treatment period.

 Study Limitations